devgen124/komandir/public_html/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.16.0 - 2023-05-15 =
+* Added: "Subscribed via form" segment;
+* Added: "First name", "Last name", and "Email" segments;
+* Added: "Average order value" segment;
+* Added: abandoned cart trigger in Automations;
+* Added: option to duplicate segments;
+* Improved: more explanatory and actionable notification when MailPoet plan limits are reached;
+* Fixed: display issues of checkout opt-in block in the post editor;
+* Fixed: error loading coupon block when a coupon doesn't have a discount type assigned.

+= 4.15.0 - 2023-05-08 =
+* Updated: minimum required WooCommerce version to 7.4.0;
+* Updated: minimum required WordPress version to 6.0, tested on 6.2;
+* Improved: error handling when updating translations;
+* Improved: More cautious cleanup of the logs table.

+= 4.14.0 - 2023-05-01 =
+* Added: "was sent email" segment;
+* Improved: SpamAssassin spam filter compliance to reduce spamboxing likelihood;
+* Improved: error messages when verifying an API key with limited access;
+* Fixed: rare "Invalid automation structure" error;
+* Fixed: duplicate newsletter URLs for enhanced SEO;
+* Fixed: deprecation warnings for utf8_encode in PHP 8.2.

+= 4.13.0 - 2023-04-24 =
+* Improved: minor changes and fixes.

+= 4.12.2 - 2023-04-21 =
+* Fixed: shortcode support in button, image and social icons links.

 = 4.12.1 - 2023-04-19 =
 * Fixed: post notifications not sent if scheduled with minutes.